 The Ripple Effect: How COVID-19 Is Impacting Communities & Caregivers

-COVID-19 is affecting all communities but is taking a particularly heavy toll among communities of color, just like Alzheimer's does.
+COVID-19 is affecting nearly everyone across the country, but is taking a particularly heavy toll among communities of color, just as Alzheimer's does.

-This Alzheimer's Talks kicks off a two-part series exploring the health equity challenges presented by COVID-19 in the dementia community and beyond.
-We invited an expert panel to discuss the virus’ effects on family caregivers of color and what social service providers and health systems are doing to support seniors in this challenging time.
-We also shared a few highlights from our latest A-LIST survey results on the COVID-19 pandemic's impact on the Alzheimer's community.
+This Alzheimer's Talk, part of our COVID-19 Insight Series, is the first of two programs on health equity challenges presented by COVID-19 in the dementia community.
+We discussed the effects of the coronavirus on family caregivers of color and what social service providers and health systems are doing now to support seniors.
+We also shared our latest A-LIST survey results on the pandemic's impact on the Alzheimer's community.

 Support for the COVID Insight Series and this Alzheimer's Talks is provided by educational grants from the Eisai USA Foundation, naviHealth and Biogen.